jakob-bagterp/index-now-for-python/docs/getting-started/index.md

 Find more details and options in the [installation guide](installation.md).

 ## 2. Set Up an API Key
 To verify ownership of your domain, you need to create an API key.
-This key is hosted on your website, so the IndexNow API service can authenticate your requests.
-The API key will be required every time you submit a URL to the IndexNow API.
+This key is hosted on your website so that the IndexNow API service can authenticate your requests.
+The API key is required each time you submit a URL to the IndexNow API.

-Find more information about the API key in the [official IndexNow documentation](https://www.indexnow.org/api-key) or the [getting started guide from Microsoft Bing](https://www.bing.com/indexnow/getstarted).
+For more information about the API key, see the [official IndexNow documentation](https://www.indexnow.org/api-key) or the [getting started guide from Microsoft Bing](https://www.bing.com/indexnow/getstarted#implementation).

 ## 3. First Script
-You're now ready to go:
+You're now ready to submit your first URL to the IndexNow API:

 ```python linenums="1"
 from index_now import submit_url_to_index_now, IndexNowAuthentication